 During this process, valuable ecosystem services such as storing carbon and filtering water supplies are lost forever.
 Sometimes, valuable minerals and metals such as iron ore and gold are removed from the area, resulting in pollution to air and water.

 The chemical manufacturing industry, the second most polluting industry, produces about 11% of global industrial greenhouse gas emissions.
 The industry is one of the major suppliers of raw materials for synthetic chemistry processes, including chemical synthesis and production.

-Greenhouse Gas Emissions Trends in the Chemicals Industry analyze trends in greenhouse gas emissions from chemicals production between 1990 and 2015.
+Greenhouse Gas Emissions Trends in the Chemicals Industry analyze greenhouse gas emissions from chemicals production between 1990 and 2015.
 The analysis shows that greenhouse gas emissions have increased by 14% while production has declined by 3%.